PHOTOS: Indonesia At A Crossroads

 As home to 250 million people speaking hundreds of languages and spanning some 17,000 islands in an area as wide as the continental U.S., Indonesia is one of the most populous and diverse countries in the world.

-The country is about 88 percent Muslim, and is also home to Christians, Buddhists, Hindus and Confucians.
+The country is about 88 percent Muslim, and it is also home to Christians, Buddhists, Hindus and Confucians.
 It's a place that prides itself on diversity and sees it as a source of strength.
 "We cannot afford not to have this diversity," says Budi Bowoleksono, Indonesia's ambassador to the United States.

 The country's founding philosophy, "Pancasila," includes the notions of unity and social justice for all.
 Religion, politics and culture hold the country together — but there are growing concerns that the country is becoming less tolerant than it used to be.